 - Visit the Lily Jade BST Facebook Group to buy a secondhand bag

-I ended up purchasing a very discounted Lily Jade Elizabeth Diaper Bag through a sample sale, which I learned about through their Instagram page.
+I ended up purchasing my Lily Jade Elizabeth Diaper Bag through a sample sale, which I learned about through their Instagram page.

 That about wraps up this review!
 If you have questions, feel free to leave a comment and I’ll reply as soon as I can.
 I hope this Lily Jade Diaper Bag review was helpful as you continue to research diaper bags.